 There really is no getting around it: the way we market medical practices has evolved rapidly over the past decade.
 The patient journey starts before they’ve walked through your doors and continues well after they’ve left the office.
-Your patients’ overall perceived experience often has less to do with the doctor, and more to do with your employees — 75% of patient interactions are with staff and only 25% with the doctor.
+Your patients’ overall perceived experience often has less to do with the doctor, and more to do with your employees — 75% of patient interactions are with the staff and only 25% with the doctor.

 Perceived patient experience now involves every aspect of marketing and managing your medical practice including customer service, communication, patient expectations, and reputation management.
 Now, more than ever before, your entire team plays a role.
 From the front desk person to billing to the cleaning crew, your reputation is largely in the hands of your employees and your patients’ perceptions of their experience.